Laptops for students

 However, as they run on the Chrome OS, much of the software you may be used to on Windows systems will be incompatible.

 A Chromebook may be the right solution for someone who uses their computer mainly while connected to the internet and is happy using Google’s applications.

 However, if you wish to use your laptop offline or particularly want to use Windows-compatible products, you should probably choose Windows.

-Having discussed our five top picks and considered what each has to offer, for us there is one outstanding choice that should become an essential tool for schoolwork.
+Having discussed our top picks and considered what each has to offer, for us there is one outstanding choice that should become an essential tool for schoolwork.
 It could be an excellent choice for a Christmas or other gift and something your teen will really appreciate.

 The Dell 2 in 1 certainly looks the part and, with its hybrid laptop-tablet functionality, it offers more versatility than the others.
 We just felt that it lets itself down by being neither a full laptop nor an out-and-out tablet.